tmtsoftware/csw/docs/src/main/services/logging.md

 ## Create LoggingSystem

-For logging statements to appear in the program start `LoggingSystem` as the first thing in an application.
+For logging statements to appear in the program, start `LoggingSystem` at an earliest location in an application.
-`LoggingSystem` should be started only once in an application.
-The name used while creating `LoggingSystem` will be used to create the folder and dump all logging files.
+**Also note, `LoggingSystem` should be started only once in an application.** The name used while creating `LoggingSystem` will be used to create the folder and dump all logging files.

 Scala